XaviArnaus/janitor/docs/sysinfo.md

 - `sysinfo_local`: Gathers the local System Info, compares with thresholds and publishes if crossed.
 - `sysinfo_remote`: Gathers the local System Info and sends them to a listening server to be processed

-## Use cases examples
+## 🔧 Use cases examples
-As explained in the section above [Different run modes as per use case](#different-run-modes-as-per-use-case) we can run this bot in a variety of ways depending on the behaviour we want to achieve.
+We can run this bot in a variety of ways depending on the behaviour we want to achieve.
 This section presents some useful examples to start using it straight away

 ### Local mode
-Clone the repo, adjust the configuration and install the dependencies [as explained above](#installation).
-Be sure that your schedule item points the action to `run_local`.
-Then edit your crontab [as explained](#2-add-our-scheduler-into-the-crontab) to set up the scheduler.
+1. Clone the repo
+2. Adjust the configuration and install the dependencies
+3. Add the scheduler into your `crontab` and ensure that you have an entry in your `schedules` config that points to `run_local`

 ### Client-Server mode
+In both server and client machines:
+1. Clone the repo
-In both server and client machines, clone the repo, adjust the configuration and install the dependencies [as explained above](#installation).
-Be sure that you set up the host and port to listen.
+2. Adjust the configuration and install the dependencies

 #### In the Server machine
-Run the `make listen` command [as explained](#host-that-listens).
+1. Ensure that you have setup the host and port to listen in the configuration file
+2. Run the listener with `bin/jan listener start`

 #### In the Client machine for a periodic check of system metrics
-Be sure that your schedule item points the action to `run_remote`.
-Then edit your crontab [as explained](#2-add-our-scheduler-into-the-crontab) to set up the scheduler.
+1. Add the scheduler into your `crontab` and ensure that you have an entry in your `schedules` config that points to `run_remote`

 #### In the client machine for an arbitrary message send
 Here the things are a bit more interesting.
 You have most likely a script, maybe a bash script, that performs any particular job.
 You want to capture the output and to send the execution report (or not) to the listener to be published.